rancher/opni-docs/docs/configuration/nats.md

 title: NATS
 ---

-Opni requires a NATS cluster for the services to communicate.
+Opni requires a NATS cluster to enable communication between services.
 The deployment of a NATS cluster is configured by a subsection of the [OpniCluster](../opnicluster) resource.

 *example.yaml*
 ```yaml